Questions and answers on immunization and vaccine safety

 Two key reasons to get vaccinated are to protect ourselves and to protect those around us.
 Successful vaccination programmes depend on the cooperation of every individual to ensure the wellbeing of all.
 We should not rely on people around us to stop the spread of disease; we, too, must do what we can.

 5. Can a child be given more than one vaccine at a time?

 Scientific evidence shows that giving several vaccines at the same time has no negative effect on a child’s immune system.
 Children are exposed to several hundred foreign substances that trigger an immune response every day.
 The simple act of eating food introduces new antigens into the body, and numerous bacteria live in the mouth and nose.
 A child is exposed to far more antigens from a common cold or sore throat than they are from vaccines.

 The key advantage of having several vaccines at once is fewer clinic visits, which saves time and money.
-Also, when a combined vaccination is possible (e.g. for measles, mumps and rubella), that will result in fewer injections and reduces discomfort for the child.
-A number of steps can also be taken to minimise the pain of the multiple injections.
+Also, when a combined vaccination is possible (e.g. for diphtheria, pertussis and tetanus), that will result in fewer injections and reduces discomfort for the child.
+A number of steps can also be taken to reduce pain at the time of vaccination.

 6. Do I need to be protected against influenza through vaccination?